ddavidson99/dyzbox/memory-bank/productContext.md

 3. How can we make the transition between providers seamless for users?
 4. What's the right balance between automation and user control?
 5. How do we educate users about privacy options without overwhelming them?

+## Vision Statement

+DyzBox will be the most intelligent, private, and user-centric email management tool that:

+1. **Reduces cognitive load** by automatically identifying and highlighting important messages
+2. **Preserves focus** through minimizing interruptions and streamlining common workflows
+3. **Protects privacy** by processing sensitive data on-device where possible
+4. **Enhances organization** with AI-powered categorization that adapts to user behavior
+5. **Works across providers** by supporting Gmail, Outlook, and standard email protocols

+## Key Features

+## Product Roadmap

+### Phase 1: Core Experience (Q1-Q2 2025)
+- **Smart Inbox**: Basic intelligent email filtering and organization
+- **Gmail Integration**: Full support for Gmail accounts
+- **Multi-Account Management**: Support for multiple accounts from the same provider
+- **Basic AI Features**: Email summarization and category suggestions
+- **Privacy Controls**: User settings for controlling AI processing
+- **Modern UI**: Clean, two-pane layout with resizable panels
+- **Email Handling**: Complete email functionality (view, send, reply, forward)
+- **Keyboard Navigation**: Basic keyboard shortcut support
+- **Label Management**: Create, apply, and remove labels from emails
+- **Search Functionality**: Basic email search capabilities
+- **Authentication Foundation**: Initial architecture for multi-provider authentication

+### Phase 2: Enhanced AI (Q3 2025)

+## Visual Design

+The DyzBox interface follows these design principles:

+1. **Clarity**: Clean, uncluttered layouts with clear visual hierarchy
+2. **Efficiency**: Dense information display that remains scannable
+3. **Focus**: Visual design that draws attention to important elements
+4. **Consistency**: Uniform patterns and behaviors throughout the application
+5. **Adaptability**: Responsive design that works across device sizes
+6. **Familiarity**: Leveraging established email client patterns while improving upon them

+Key visual elements include:

+1. **Two-Pane Layout**: Resizable split view with email list and content
+2. **Smart Inbox**: Visually differentiated display of important emails
+3. **Contextual Actions**: Relevant actions displayed based on email content
+4. **Status Indicators**: Clear visual cues for email states (read, flagged, etc.)
+5. **Category Visualization**: Visual system for distinguishing email categories
+6. **Color System**: Limited, purposeful use of color to indicate importance and state
+7. **Typography**: Clear hierarchical type system optimized for reading comfort
+8. **Whitespace**: Intentional use of space to create visual grouping and separation

+## Current Progress

+Since beginning development, we have:

+1. **Established Technology Foundation**: Set up Next.js with TypeScript, Tailwind CSS, and necessary APIs
+2. **Created Basic UI Components**: Implemented the sidebar, email list, and email viewing components
+3. **Connected to Gmail API**: Established authentication and basic email retrieval capabilities
+4. **Implemented Authentication**: Added NextAuth integration with Google provider
+5. **Built Core Email Functionality**: Implemented read, send, reply, and delete operations
+6. **Developed Responsive Layout**: Created a resizable two-pane layout
+7. **Established Project Infrastructure**: Set up GitHub repository, development environments, and documentation
+8. **Gmail Provider Integration**: Implemented adapter layer for Gmail API operations
+9. **Error Handling Systems**: Created robust error handling for API operations
+10. **Email Workflow**: Built complete email viewing and composition experience
+11. **UI Consistency**: Ensured consistent experience across labels and inbox views

+## Implementation Considerations

+## Technical Constraints

+## Product Metrics

+## Open Product Questions

+1. How much control should users have over AI processing versus automatic intelligence?
+2. What is the appropriate trade-off between processing emails on-device versus in the cloud?
+3. How can we balance complex functionality with a simple, intuitive interface?
+4. What is the optimal email processing strategy that balances speed and battery life?
+5. How do we educate users about privacy options without overwhelming them?
+6. What is the right approach to monetization that aligns with our privacy-first philosophy?
+7. How can we differentiate from existing clients while remaining familiar to email users?
+8. What level of customization should we offer users versus enforcing design decisions?
+9. How should we integrate with other productivity tools in future releases?
+10. What is the optimal approach for helping users transition from existing email apps?
+11. How can we optimize the resizable two-pane layout for different screen sizes?
+12. What's the best approach for maintaining UI state during navigation between different views?
+13. How should we present the option to add multiple email providers to users?
+14. What's the optimal user experience for authenticating with multiple email services?

+## Competitive Analysis

+## AI Processing Approach

+## Current Product Decision Log

+1. **UI Layout**: We selected a two-pane resizable layout for the main interface, balancing information density with readability.
+The email list and content views can be resized by users to suit their preferences.

+2. **Authentication Method**: We've implemented OAuth-based authentication with Gmail as the primary identity provider, with plans to add Outlook and other providers.
+We'll use a provider-based authentication strategy that maintains a single user identity in our system while supporting multiple email accounts.

+3. **Email Provider Support**: Our initial focus is on Gmail integration, followed by Outlook.
+We'll implement a provider-agnostic interface layer to ensure consistent functionality across different email services.

+4. **Privacy Approach**: We've committed to a privacy-first architecture that:
+   - Processes sensitive data on-device where possible
+   - Provides clear opt-in controls for cloud processing
+   - Never uses email content for advertising or third-party services
+   - Offers transparency about what data is processed and where

+5. **Feature Prioritization**: We've prioritized core email functionality and UI experience in Phase 1, with advanced AI features coming in Phase 2.
+This allows us to deliver a useful product faster while building the foundation for intelligence.

+6. **Keyboard Navigation**: We've committed to comprehensive keyboard shortcut support, allowing power users to navigate and process emails without touching the mouse.

+7. **Mobile Strategy**: We'll implement a responsive design that adapts the two-pane layout for smaller screens, focusing on a coherent experience across devices rather than separate mobile/desktop experiences.

+8. **UI Design Language**: We've selected a clean, minimal design language with purpose-driven colors and ample whitespace to create a calm, focused experience.

+9. **Email Organization**: We'll implement Gmail-style labels rather than folders, allowing emails to exist in multiple categories simultaneously.

+10. **Sync Strategy**: We'll use a real-time synchronization strategy for email operations, ensuring changes appear immediately across all devices.

+11. **Email Content Display**: We've implemented HTML email rendering with sanitization for security, with a plain text fallback option.

+12. **Search Implementation**: We'll leverage provider search capabilities where available, with our own index for advanced/offline search features.

+13. **Date Formatting**: We've implemented intelligent date formatting that adapts based on the age of emails, showing time for today's emails and date for older ones.